-As a resident of the Tahoe Keys Property Owners Association, my wife and I commend the Lahontan Water Control Board and Lahontan Staff for their vision and perseverance in recently passing the amendment allowing exemptions to the prohibition of aquatic herbicides in Lake Tahoe.
+As a resident of Lake Tahoe [or "a resident of Tahoe Keys Property Owners Association"], we commend the Lahontan Water Control Board and Lahontan Staff for their vision and perseverance in recently passing the amendment allowing exemptions to the prohibition of aquatic herbicides in Lake Tahoe.
 We now trust that the State Water Board will pass this important amendment.
 Non-chemical methods (harvesting, matts, and hand picking of aquatic weeds) of controlling invasive aquatic weeds have not worked in Lake Tahoe.
 In fact, the problem is getting worse.
-We have found that it is difficult to swim in certain areas due to the amount and density of the invasive aquatic weeds.